iqtree/iqtree.github.io/doc/Command-Reference.md

 Nonparametric bootstrap
 -----------------------

-The standard nonparametric bootstrap ([Felsenstein, 1985]) can be run with:
+The slow standard nonparametric bootstrap ([Felsenstein, 1985]) can be run with:

 |Option| Usage and meaning |
 |------|-------------------|